narangi-design/cheat-sheet-manager/README.md

 - Note ordering (drag-and-drop or explicit sort field)

 ### Structure decisions
-- Proper authentication (Supabase Auth) to replace UUID-based access
-- Separate typed columns for common note fields (title, type, tags) to enable server-side filtering and search
+- Server-side filtering and search using the typed columns

 ### UX & interactions
 - Tag filtering on the main view
 - Search across note content
-- Share link that encodes the UUID in the URL, so opening it on another device automatically grants access to your notes
+- Drag-and-drop and paste image upload in the image note editor
 - Pinned notes section at the top